Shackles and Safety Chains

-- One safety chain attachment point required on a trailer up to 2.5t –
+- One safety chain attachment point is required on a trailer up to 2.5t –

 - Two Chains are required on a trailer over 2.5t –

 - Galvanised Chain is illegal over 3.5t.

 - Require to cross the chain under the tow bar receiver when linking to the tow bar.

 - The size of each chain must be such that the minimum breaking load exceeds the ATM.

 - The breaking load is the working load x 6. – WA CI119C.

-- Drawbar safety chain attachments should not come into contact with the road surface when the trailer is disconnected. –
+- Drawbar safety chain attachments should not contact the road surface when the trailer is disconnected. –

 - Chains must permanently connect to the trailer, and we do not permit shackles for trailers over 3.5t.
 QLD AIS 12(a).